Research Program

 PAPER 1

-The Grounding Gate: Admissibility and Replay Guarantees for AI-Driven Research
+The Grounding Gate: Verified Tool Selection for AI-Driven Research

 Published Draft